 Before students begin to consider "Mental Health through Literature," perform a general open review with them about what they have learned so far in the previous lessons.

-In the first lesson, Mental Health 1: Human Behavior, students had an in-depth discussion of the points and applications of the benchmarks regarding how people cope with emotions differently and how societies and eras often vary in how they look and treat mental health conditions.
+In the first lesson, Mental Health 1: Human Behavior, students had an in-depth discussion of the points and applications of the benchmarks regarding how people cope with emotions differently and how societies and eras often vary in how they look at and treat mental health conditions.
 In the lesson based on the PBS Then and Now: Human Behavior website, students should have walked away with a detailed understanding of the key figures (Freud, Watson, Laborit, Maslow) and discoveries (brain function, psychosurgery, drug remedies) that have helped to transform how people and societies have looked at mental health and human behavior since 1900.
 (During this review, you may choose to have students take out their timelines and answer more specific questions on this previous material.)

 In the second lesson, Mental Health 2: Bedlam, students examined mental health perceptions and abnormal human behavior on a more personal level through the asylum experience and a vicarious "visit" to Bedlam during the 18th century.
 From their discussion of the readings, students were able to see the kinds of problems, issues, and conditions—among them, being found "entertaining"—the mentally impaired suffered in England (and perhaps in other Western countries) during this period.
 From the two personal accounts, it was clearly evident that two groups of "normal" visitors could have entirely different reactions to the mad scenes of Bedlam, a fact that supports the first benchmark.
 And, from their Assessment discussion of the material, students should have come to see how radically different the views about and treatment of the mentally ill have become, comparing England's Bedlam in the 18th century to the kinds of institutional standards generally in practice in America today.
 This growth can be attributed to the critical figures and discoveries of the 20th century—and society's willingness to implement these kinds of breakthroughs.